-Other highly prospective targets include visible gold bearing quartz veinlets hosted within intrusive on the Wolverine property with assays up to 11.65 ppm gold.
+The third highly prospective target on the Trout-Wolverine property includes visible gold bearing quartz veinlets hosted within the north margins of the Wolverine intrusive with assays from grab samples up to 11.65 ppm gold.
+Additional systematic field work is required on this target prior to advancing to drill stage.

-In addition to further mapping, trenching, geophysics, soil and rock sampling, the Elephant Mountain Project warrants drilling on six targets over a 12 km distance as summarized: 1) complete step-out drilling to build tonnage at the higher grade gold bearing structure intersected in DDH EL16-14 and also explain the strong near-surface IP chargeability anomaly adjoining this discovery at the South Zone Target.
-2) drill test the North Zone Target to discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend.
-3) drill test the Pump Zone IP chargeability anomaly to discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend.
-4) drill test the Central Zone Target to evaluate potential for more intensely oxidized zones of gold mineralization similar to the North Zone discovery.
-5) drill test the Trout Target to discover the bedrock source for the +500 ppb gold-in-soil anomaly. and, 6) drill test the high-grade gold in quartz-breccia zone at the South Fork Target.
+In addition to further mapping, trenching, geophysics, soil and rock sampling, the Elephant Mountain Project warrants drilling on six targets over a 12 km distance as summarized: 1) complete step-out drilling to build tonnage at the higher grade gold bearing structure intersected in DDH EL16-14 and also explain the strong near-surface IP chargeability anomaly adjoining this discovery at the South Zone Target; 2) drill test the North Zone Target to discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend within the large low-grade gold zone; 3) drill test the Pump Zone IP chargeability anomaly to explain this anomaly and discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend; 4) drill test the Central Zone Target to evaluate potential for more intensely oxidized zones of lower-grade "oxide" gold mineralization similar to the North Zone discovery; 5) initial geophysics and drill testing of the Trout Peak Target to define the extent of the intrusive hosted gold at this target; and 6) drill test the high-grade gold in quartz-breccia zone at the South Fork Target.